 Unfortunately, the low resolution of my digital photos makes this sign hard to read, but I found it interesting that it says “Beginning early in 2001” rather than a specific opening date.
 And look!
 There’s that Walt Disney quote about “Disneyland will never be completed” too.

 Inside were some concept photos around a large map of the new resort area.
-Disneyland (blue/purple blog) was at the top, and the “districts” of Disney’s California Adventure were shown below it.
+Disneyland (blue/purple blob) was at the top, and the “districts” of Disney’s California Adventure were shown below it.
 Instead of “lands” like other Disney parks, DCA was going to have areas that groups together sub-areas in a way that certainly made sense to someone.

 In this map, I think the red was the Grand Californian hotel, and yellow/orange represents Downtown Disney.